stefanreuther/c2ng/README.txt

   Scripting engine ............................................. done
     Controls most of the GUI and data displays.

-  Multithreaded combat simulation .............................. done
-    We can use multiple threads for simulation and thus (again) offer the fastest and most feature-rich combat simulation ever.

   Meaningful test coverage ..................................... done
     PCC2 has a meager test coverage of around 10%. c2ng currently